evanmedrano/notes/README.md

 I also will have my notes from several different technical books.
 I do not claim any of the words as my own, as most of the notes will be either a direct or closely paraphased extraction from the book.

+I hope you find these notes useful and please let me know if you have any questions or concerns